Limit-sest/multi-tool/README.md

 - **Back button** - this is the second button, which will be as an "Esc" key.
 It will back out of any menu.

 ## Power expectations
-This will have a 550mAh Lipo battery, which should power the device for roughly 38 hours, but if i manage to properly optimize sleep, it could be higher.
+This will have a 550mAh Lipo battery, which should power the device for roughly 38 hours, but if I manage to properly optimize sleep, it could be higher.
 But even if it was 38 hours, it won't take much of capacity of an external powerbank, especially when compared to a phone.

 ## 3D model
-*Sorry that i don't have proper CAD source files and a case, i did the assembly in tinkercad because i was low on time*
+*Sorry that I don't have proper CAD source files and a case, I did the assembly in tinkercad because I was low on time*

 ![3D Model](<./images/Screenshot 2025-07-22 at 16-49-46 3D design MultiTool - Tinkercad.png>)
 ![3D Model](<./images/Screenshot 2025-07-22 at 16-52-20 3D design MultiTool - Tinkercad.png>)